-You could go an organized group tour (and there are tons of Tuscany tours from Florence) where transportation is taken care of, but if you enjoy the flexibility that comes with having your own car then I highly recommend renting a car to drive from Florence to the greater Tuscany region.
+You could go an organized Chianti tour from Florence (and there are tons of Tuscany tours from Florence) where transportation is taken care of, but if you enjoy the flexibility that comes with having your own car then I highly recommend renting a car to drive to the vineyards near Florence and explore the greater Tuscany region.
 However, driving in Italy comes with some, shall we say, unique issues.

 If you Google “renting a car in Florence” you will see tons of information about the “ZTL” restricted traffic zone.
 This type of traffic zone is not uncommon across Italy, especially in busy cities with small historic centres – they are designed to limit the amount of vehicle traffic as streets can be narrow, and there are often many pedestrians out and about.
 In order to drive in Florence’s ZTL area you must have a special permit, or the car rental agency has to make arrangements to report the rental vehicle’s license plate to the police so that you don’t get slapped with a fine.